UC products: A comprehensive buyer's guide

 A collection of articles that takes you from defining technology needs to purchasing options

-As we described in part one of this series, a spectrum of services falls under the umbrella of unified communications.
+A spectrum of services falls under the umbrella of unified communications.
 Yet the technology is still new, and the UC business case lacks an adequate precedent, making it difficult to identify the best UC product for your enterprise.

 Before making a business case, the need for UC must be established.
 Since UC doesn't replace anything, the most relevant frame of reference is the phone system -- and this is where a change in thinking is required.
 Even though most UC offerings come from telecom vendors, the decision-making criteria are not the same.
 Unified communications benefits extend well beyond telephony systems.